-Despite revelations of atrocities in clinical research that alarmed the international community during the post-World War II Nuremburg Trials, Dr. Henry K. Beecher brought to light multiple research violations in the United States scientific community in his publication "Ethics in Clinical Research" (1966).
-This publication led to the 1974 National Research Act and the 1974 Belmont Report.
-Federal regulations are established by Congress and are disseminated to the public as law in the Code of Federal Regulations (CFR).
-In 1991, the Federal Policy for the Protection of Human Subjects, or "Common Rule," was codified as 45 CFR part 46, subpart A. This required the establishment of IRBs to review all research in agencies receiving any federal funding.
-The Common Rule applies to all federally funded research conducted both intramurally and extramurally.
+codified as 45 CFR part 46, subpart A. This required the establishment of IRBs to review all research in agencies receiving any federal funding.
+The Common Rule applies to all federally-funded research conducted both intra- and extramurally.
 The rule directs a research institution to assure the federal government that it will provide and enforce protections for the human subjects of research conducted under its auspices.
 These institutional assurances constitute the basic framework within which federal protections are affected.
 Local research institutions remain largely responsible for carrying out the specific directives of the Common Rule.
 They must assess research proposals in terms of their risks to subjects and their potential benefits, and they must see that the Common Rule's requirements for selecting subjects and obtaining informed consent are met (U.S. Department of Health & Human Services [DHHS], 2011b, 2012c).

 Other parts of the Common Rule recognized the need for increased protections for vulnerable populations including children, pregnant women, and prisoners.
 The IRB has complete authority to review, approve, require modifications for, or disapprove of a study (DHHS, 2012c).
-See Table 5-1 for a list of regulations pertaining to human subject research.
-These regulations may be obtained from the DHHS website ecfr.gov.